Archmonger/Blackberry-Themes/README.md

 ## Recommended Configuration: Organizr Media Portal<br/>
 A standard configuration that ties together all plex-related services into one visibily native package by utilizing Organizr SSO.
 Focuses on optimized usability and simplicity for users which have access to your Plex library.
 * *OrganizrV2:* Depending on stylistic preference, use either [BBF Organizr](https://github.com/Archmonger/Blackberry-Flat#organizr-v2) or [BBF Organizr On Top of Burry](https://github.com/Archmonger/Blackberry-Flat#organizr-v2-on-top-of-burry), alongside [BBF Organizr Custom Icons](https://github.com/Archmonger/Blackberry-Flat#organizr-custom-icons).
 Utilize the Organizr homepage (Settings > Tab Editor > Homepage Items) as a dedicated calendar tab with Plex Now Playing underneath the calendar.
 Ensure that plex backend authentication is turned on (Settings >  System Settings > Main > Authentication > Authentication Backend).
 If you consider adding more elements to the homepage, make them only viewable by Co-Admins or Admins.
 Set up Organizr SSO for Plex and Ombi.<br/>
-* *Plex:* Use [BBF Plex in Organizr](https://github.com/Archmonger/Blackberry-Flat#plex-synclounge-deluge-jackett).
+* *Plex:* Use [BBF Plex in Organizr](https://github.com/Archmonger/Blackberry-Flat#non-integrated-themes).
 Make this the first Organizr tab, and set it to be the default tab.
 Have this tab be user viewable.<br/>
 * *Ombi:* Use [BBF Ombi in Organizr](https://github.com/Archmonger/Blackberry-Flat#ombi).
 Have this tab be user viewable.<br/>
-* *Synclounge:* Use [BBF Synclounge in Organizr](https://github.com/Archmonger/Blackberry-Flat#plex-synclounge-deluge-jackett).
+* *Synclounge:* Use [BBF Synclounge in Organizr](https://github.com/Archmonger/Blackberry-Flat#non-integrated-themes).
 Have this tab be user viewable.<br/>
 * *Donate:* Use [BBF Organizr Custom Icons](https://github.com/Archmonger/Blackberry-Flat#organizr-custom-icons) to choose a donation button (Bitcoin/Paypal/Donate/Donate_Alternate).
 Set Organizr to open your donation link in a new window.
 Have this tab be user viewable.
-* *Jackett:* Use [BBF Jackett](https://github.com/Archmonger/Blackberry-Flat#plex-synclounge-deluge-jackett).
+* *Jackett:* Use [BBF Jackett](https://github.com/Archmonger/Blackberry-Flat#non-integrated-themes).
 Have this tab be viewable by ADMINS ONLY.<br/>
-* *Deluge:* Use [BBF Deluge in Organizr](https://github.com/Archmonger/Blackberry-Flat#plex-synclounge-deluge-jackett).
+* *Deluge:* Use [BBF Deluge in Organizr](https://github.com/Archmonger/Blackberry-Flat#non-integrated-themes).
 Have this tab be viewable by ADMINS ONLY.<br/>
 * *Filebrowser:* Use [BBF Filebrowser in Organizr](https://github.com/Archmonger/Blackberry-Flat#filebrowser).
+Have this tab be viewable by ADMINS ONLY.<br/>
+*  *Tautulli:* Use [BBF Tautulli in Organizr](https://github.com/Archmonger/Blackberry-Flat#non-integrated-themes).
 Have this tab be viewable by ADMINS ONLY.<br/>

 ## Alternate Configuration: Standalone Themes<br/>
 For those that do not wish to transform Organizr into a media portal, all themes exist without In Organizr optimizations.
 These non-"In Organizr" versions do not remove any UI elements or features, and simply focus on theming the original page to a traditional plex-like style for more typical applications.
 See [installation instructions](https://github.com/Archmonger/Blackberry-Flat#installation) or look through the [Blackberry Flat repository](https://github.com/Archmonger/Blackberry-Flat) to view what themes are available.<br/>